SEDS/OASIS/README.md

 Frameworks & Technologies
 -------------------------

-The following frameworks and technologies and architectures are implemented in the OASIS project:
+The following frameworks and technologies are contained within the OASIS project:

 * Pin ++